Best White Removal Spells for Commander (EDH)

 ·4 min read

 White has the best removal in Magic and most of it costs almost nothing.
-Board wipes, spot removal, enchantment hate, artifact destruction.
-If you're playing white in commander and your removal package costs more than a few dollars total, you're overpaying.
+This guide covers the best white removal for Commander by type: spot removal that answers any permanent, budget board wipes, and enchantment and artifact hate.
+If you're playing white in EDH and your removal package costs more than a few dollars total, you're overpaying.

 Spot removal that hits everything